- Sports & Classification

 Beijing 2008, London 2012

 Jacqueline Freney’s remarkable performances at the London 2012 Paralympic Games placed her as the most successful Australian of the Games.
 Not only that, winning a record eight gold medals from eight events placed her as the most successful athlete at the Games and the most successful athlete at a single Games ever.
 Of the eight gold, two were won in world record times (400m freestyle and 200m individual medley) and added to the three bronze medals she won as a 16-year-old in Beijing 2008.
+Her success earned her the crown of Australia’s 2012 Paralympian of the Year and Female Paralympian of the Year.

 Jacqueline’s dramatic rise came after a solid four years of intensive training.
 She won two silver medals at the 2010 World Championships - in the 100m and 400m freestyle and her good form continued through a successful 2011 season, with Jacqueline taking home three silver and one bronze from the 2011 Para Pan Pacific Championships.
 Her accolades and achievements resulted in Jacqueline winning the 2012 Ballina Shire Sportsperson of the Year award on Australia Day, as well as the NSW Young Athlete with a Disability Award.